 Highlights

-• Hike around the storied Ring of Kerry
+- Discover myths, legends, and medieval sites around the Ring of Kerry

 Brief Itinerary